cerner/cerner_splunk_ingredient/README.md

 end
 ```

-###### Stanza-level Evaluation
+###### Section-level Evaluation

-Stanza-level evaluation allows you to evaluate the config key values for a specific stanza without being
+section-level evaluation allows you to evaluate the config key values for a specific section without being
 responsible for regurgitating all of the config you didn't want to modify.

-In this example, only a specific stanza's contents are turned into lowercase strings.
+In this example, only a specific section's contents are turned into lowercase strings.
 The rest is
-merged as usual. **Note that the Stanza-level proc receives the section string and a props hash, and expects
+merged as usual. **Note that the section-level proc receives the context and a props hash, and expects
-a pair (array) of the desired section string and props hash.**
+a pair (array) of the desired section name and props hash to be returned.**

 ```Ruby
 splunk_conf 'system/test.conf' do